 Skip to main content

 If you are interested in applying, you will find the practical information you need on the Department of English and Comparative Literature site under the graduate tab.
 See here for details regarding admission.
+Apply through the department and indicate your interest in studying film on the application form.

 We already have a number of students enrolled in the department’s PhD program who specialize in cinema studies or who study film and media in relation to literature.
 For profiles of these students, go here.